profile-icon

 • Risks from systemic absorption.
 IMVEXXY is intended only for vaginal administration.
 Systemic absorption may occur with the use of IMVEXXY.

 • Cardiovascular disorders, malignant neoplasms, and probable dementia.
-Please refer to the Boxed Warning for endometrial cancer, cardiovascular disorders, probable dementia, and breast cancer.
+Please refer to Boxed Warning for endometrial cancer, cardiovascular disorders, probable dementia, and breast cancer.

 • The use of estrogen-alone and estrogen plus progestin therapy has been reported to result in an increase in abnormal mammograms requiring further evaluation.